 ; use of the chequered pattern by Surrey Cricket club over the years, such as this 1965 publication

 ; the inclusion of the checks on the badges of four Surrey bowling clubs, at left below the county bowling association and at right the Surrey indoor bowling association; bottom left Purley Bury Bowling Club; bottom right, Putney Town Bowling Club.

 ; the incorporation of the de Warenne checks in the arms of the University of Surrey

 the use of the checks on these pennants

 of the Surrey branch of the Camping Club of Great Britain and Ireland, established in 1921 and in the modern era, great use of the checks as a clear expression of Surrey identity by the Surrey County Amateur Swimming Association

 who feature the Surrey checks on their team kit!

-Perhaps the most unequivocal demonstration of the county’s association with the chequered pattern is its use as the badge of the Surrey Army Cadet Force from the 1980s or 1990s.
+Perhaps the most unequivocal demonstration of the county’s association with the chequered pattern is its continued use as the badge of the Surrey Army Cadet Force.